aman070902/aman070902/README.md

 ### Hi there!

-I'm **Aman Verma**, a passionate full-stack developer and AI enthusiast at Washington University in St. Louis[cite: 2, 4].
+I'm **Aman Verma**, a passionate full-stack developer and AI enthusiast at Washington University in St. Louis.
 I specialize in building scalable web applications, AI-powered solutions, and exploring new technologies.
 From developing innovative solutions with React and Node.js to machine learning with Python, I aim to solve real-world problems and share my projects with the world.

 [![Portfolio Badge](https://img.shields.io/badge/Portfolio-My%20Portfolio-teal)](https://amanverma07.vercel.app)
 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-LinkedIn-blue)](https://www.linkedin.com/in/amanverma070902)